-As I mentioned in my cut-out sugar cookie recipe post, making cookies at Christmas is a tradition my step-mom started and one that I hope to continue for years to come.
+Making cookies at Christmas is a tradition my step-mom started and one that I hope to continue for years to come.

-In years past, I wasn’t quite ready to tackle the science and work behind making classic recipes healthier.
+I wasn’t quite ready to tackle the science and work behind making classic recipes healthier.

 This year though, I spent several nights working on making a healthy sugar cookie recipe.
-Those efforts paid off, because the whole family LOVES those cookies and there’s not one ounce of guilt for making them (or eating them!).
+Those efforts paid off, because the whole family LOVES those cookies!
+And there’s not one ounce of guilt for making them (or eating them!).

 Oh friends – these cookies look like candy canes!